asheth22/AnjaliSheth_Portfolio/README.md

 > Information about me: A summary of my professional experience and skills with active link to my Linkedin Page
 > Projects completed : ILinks to deployed applications and Github repositories
 > Resume: Detailed listing of my skills and experience with a link to download PDF version of the resume
-> A contact-me page: Listing multiple options for contacting me
+> A contact-me page: Listing multiple options for contacting me including phone and email

 ```